 Conversion Mechanism

-The conversion is a direct mapping.
+The conversion uses a structured Conversion format that combines the IBC denom and amount into sideA, with badge tokens in sideB.
 You can't fractionalize it, but if you make the denominations as small as possible, you can get as fine-grained as you want.

 Example: